Timeline of Chemical and Biological Weapons Developments During Russia’s 2022 Invasion of Ukraine

 April 8: The humanitarian organization DirectRelief confirmed that it had delivered 220,000 vials of atropine, a drug which can mitigate the effects of sarin and other chemical agents, to Ukraine.

-April 11: A message was posted on Telegram by the Azov Regiment, an “ultra-nationalist part of the Ukrainian National Guard,” alleging that Russian forces had used “a poisonous substance of unkown origin.”
+April 11: A message was posted on Telegram by the Azov Regiment, an “ultra-nationalist part of the Ukrainian National Guard,” alleging that Russian forces had used “a poisonous substance of unknown origin.”
 (Source: CNBC) There has been no official statement from any government body confirming that a chemical attack took place.
 British Foreign Secretary Liz Truss said on Twitter that the UK is urgently working to verify details of the incident.
 Several other countries also announced investigations into the incident.

 April 19: Japan’s defense minister, Nobuo Kishi, announced that Japan was sending “anti-chemical-warfare equipment” to Ukraine, including gas masks, hazmat suits, and drones.